ANUcybernetics/mdb-mapper/README.md

 versions too.

-If you use [mise](https://mise.jdx.dev/installing-mise.html) to manage your dev environment you can install everything with g`mise install`.
+If you use [mise](https://mise.jdx.dev/installing-mise.html) to manage your dev environment you can install everything with `mise install`.
 But you can set things up a different way if that's your preference.

 ### Installation